DynamicsAndNeuralSystems/OverlappingCommunityDetection/README.md

 1. Place source code of the algorithm within its own named directory inside  the `Computation_Module/SourceCode` directory.
 2. Code `run_[Method]` - This should take the network (in whatever format that is needed) and parameters, and output a final community result.
    This output does not have to be in the matrix format, the processing function should do that.
-3. Code `process_[Method]` - This will take the output of the previous step as an input, and then output the matrix format for the visualiser.
+3. Code `process_[Method]` - This will take the output of the previous step as an input, and then output the matrix format for the visualizer.
 4. Code `call_[Method]` - This is essentially a function that calls both the previous two functions, and therefore can be called in one line.
 5. Add the function created in step 4 into `Computation`, in the switch case at the later half of the code.
 Look to the other methods coded for structure.
    This can also be altered to loop multiple times for different variables.
-6. Congratulations, assuming it gives an output, your method is now implemented!
+6. Congratulations, if it gives an output then your method has been incorporated successfully!

 ## Visualization Module